 Online Snowmobile Safety Course

 The official online New Hampshire OHRV/Snowmobile Rider education course covers all the information you’ll need to know to obtain your New Hampshire Rider Certificate.
 The entire course can be taken on a smartphone, tablet or computer.
 Pay only when you pass, unlimited exam attempts allowed.
 Take the Online Course now!

 Do You Take a Traditional Course or Online Course?

 Traditional vs. online safety course: The traditional course is taught throughout the state by a professional and dedicated group of volunteer instructors with the support of the club, or by a paid regional coordinator from Fish and Game.
 A Conservation Officer attends that class to go over the laws and rules and to answer any questions.
 This is usually a one-day class.
 The online course can be taken anytime from the comfort of your home.
 Both courses are at least 5½ hours long, plus a written test.
-Both are great, but the “flagship” course is and always will be the traditional course taught by the great volunteer instructors.
+Both are great, but the in person course is, and always will be, the traditional course taught by the dedicated volunteer instructors.